Vikranth3140/Scholar-Research-App/README.md

-# Scholar H-Index App
+# Scholar Research App

-The Scholar H-Index App is a web application that allows users to fetch and display Google Scholar <a href="https://en.wikipedia.org/wiki/H-index">H-Index</a> information for a given scholar's name.
+The Scholar Research App is a web application that allows users to fetch and display Google Scholar papers for a given scholar's name.
 The app utilizes the <a href="https://serpapi.com/">SerpApi</a> to retrieve search results from <a href="https://scholar.google.com/">Google Scholar</a>.

 ## Features

-- Enter the scholar's name and get the H-Index information.
+- Enter the scholar's name and get their research papers list.
 - Results displayed with paper titles from Google Scholar.